-- 1. Verification of legal Identity (ID, DOB) - a.
-SDHC will allow photocopies of acceptable documentation and alternative verification including self-certification for household members who are unable to provide evidence of their legal identity (ID, DOB). - b.
-The participant must provide the required documentation within 90 days of admission to be eligible for continued assistance unless the PHA provides an extension based on evidence from the family or confirmation from partnering agency that the family has made a good faith effort to obtain documentation. - 2 Income Verification 24 CFR 5.240(c) - a.
-SDHC may accept self-certification of income and/or expenses without notarization for unhoused applicant family that is unable to provide or if the existing income verification hierarchy is unavailable. - b.
-SDHC will run the EIV report within 120 days of the Inventory Management System Public and Indian Housing Information Center (IMS/PIC) submission date and maintain copies of the EIV Income and ITV Reports in the tenant file.
+- 1. Verification of legal Identity (ID, DOB) and Social Security Number 24 CFR 5.216(g)(1), 24 CFR 5.403; 5.603 - SDHC will allow photocopies of acceptable documentation and alternative verification including self-certification for household members who are unable to provide evidence of their legal identity (ID, DOB). - The participant must provide the required documentation within 90 days of admission to be eligible for continued assistance unless the PHA provides an extension based on evidence from the family or confirmation from partnering agency that the family has made a good faith effort to obtain documentation. - 2.
+Citizenship Verification: 24 CFR 5.508(b)(2); 5.508(b)(3)

+- If a member of the family is unable to provide evidence of their eligible non-citizen status SDHC may accept a signed self-certification of applicant's eligible non-citizen status. - Required documentation must be provided and verified within 90 days of the new admission to be eligible for continued assistance.
+Exceptions to the 90-day timeline may be made on a case-by-case basis if applicant/participant can provide verification that additional time is needed to provide required documentation. - 2 Income Verification 24 CFR 5.240(c) - SDHC may accept self-certification of income and/or expenses without notarization for unhoused applicant family that is unable to provide or if the existing income verification hierarchy is unavailable. - SDHC will run the EIV report within 120 days of the Inventory Management System Public and Indian Housing Information Center (IMS/PIC) submission date and maintain copies of the EIV Income and ITV Reports in the tenant file.
 The tenant self-certification will be used in conjunction with EIV.
-SDHC will take steps to identify and resolve any income discrepancies within 60 days of the EIV Income or IVT Report dates, including updating the family's income retroactive to the New Admission, correcting any overpayment or underpayments or termination if an ineligible family received assistance. - 3 Additional Flexibilities for Permanent Supportive Housing (PSH) Programs to Expedite Eligibility and Leasing - a.
-SDHC will allow an applicant to complete a tenant briefing within 30 days of the move-in.
+SDHC will take steps to identify and resolve any income discrepancies within 60 days of the EIV Income or IVT Report dates, including updating the family's income retroactive to the New Admission, correcting any overpayment or underpayments or termination if an ineligible family received assistance. - 3 Additional Flexibilities for Permanent Supportive Housing (PSH) Programs to Expedite Eligibility and Leasing - SDHC will allow an applicant to complete a tenant briefing within 30 days of the move-in.
 The applicant must complete the required tenant briefing within 30 days of move in to be eligible for continued assistance.
 SDHC will take action to terminate assistance if this requirement is not met.